idontneedonetho/FrogBot/README.md

 ```
 python bot.py
 ```
-Please note that installation instructions may, be wrong as I might have forgotten something, or differ for the **Beta branch**.
-Check the branch-specific instructions for Beta if you're using that branch.
+*Please note that installation instructions may be wrong as I might have forgotten something, or differ for the **Beta branch**.*

 The bot should now be up and running, ready to serve your Discord server!
 Customize it further to suit your needs.